tkurtbond/tkurtbond.github.io/posts/2005/01/23/2005-01-23.rst

 the PM3 packages and CVSup and rebuild CVSup from scratch.
-Upon consideration, I decided to use the ezm3 Modula 3 distribution instead of PM3 ; the ezm3 distribution is specifically maintined to support :program:`CVSup`, and since that's the only thing I'm using Modula 3 for any more it makes sense to use the smaller but better maintained ezm3 instead of the bigger and more featureful but almost unmaintained PM3 distribution.
+Upon consideration, I decided to use the ezm3 Modula 3 distribution instead of PM3 ; the ezm3 distribution is specifically maintined to support :app:`CVSup`, and since that's the only thing I'm using Modula 3 for any more it makes sense to use the smaller but better maintained ezm3 instead of the bigger and more featureful but almost unmaintained PM3 distribution.